gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 ..
    FIXME: TOCHECK: ``eth2`` is the interface **ON THE COMPUTE NODE**.

-In order to allow the virtual machines to be reachable from the internet too (during this school, due to hardware limitations, this only means reachable by the physical nodes) we need to create a range of public IPs.
-These IP can be either automatically assigned when a virtual machine is started (using the option ``auto_assign_floating_ip=true`` in ``/etc/nova/nova.conf`` on the ``nova-network`` node, like we did), and/or assigned and removed from a virtual machine while the machine is up&running.
+In order to allow the instances to be reachable from the internet too (during this school, due to hardware limitations, this only means reachable by the physical nodes) we need to create a range of public IPs.
+These IP can be either automatically assigned when an instance is started (using the option ``auto_assign_floating_ip=true`` in ``/etc/nova/nova.conf`` on the ``nova-network`` node, like we did), and/or assigned and removed from a virtual machine while the machine is up&running.